Milestones in the company's history

 1961

-Handtmann starts industrial high-pressure die casting.
-It becomes evident that high-pressure die casting is suitable for large volumes.
-In 1961, Handtmann has two Fries high-pressure die casting machines with closing forces of 120 and 250 tonnes.
-A 400 tonnes machine is added in 1964.
+Handtmann starts industrial high-volume aluminium high-pressure die casting.
+Therefore Handtmann invests in two Fries high-pressure die casting machines with closing forces of 120 and 250 tonnes.
+Three years later a 400 tonnes machine is added.
 Initial contact is made with renowned German automotive companies.

 1954

-Gravity die casting starts.
-This process is used for complex applications and is suitable for the series production of cast parts with a weight of up to 20 kg.
+Start of gravity die casting.
+This process is used for complex applications and is suitable for the series production of cast parts weighing up to 20 kilograms.

 1954